 Kingsborough Community College is committed to the highest standards of academic and ethical integrity, acknowledging that respect for self and others is the foundation of educational excellence.
 Civility in the classroom and respect for the opinions of others is very important in an academic environment.
 It is likely you may not agree with everything that is said or discussed in the classroom.
 Courteous behavior and responses are expected.
-Therefore, in this classroom, any acts of harassment and/or discrimination based on matters of race, gender, sexual orientation, religion, and/or ability is not acceptable.
-Whether we are students, faculty, or staff, we have a right to be in a safe environment, free of disturbance and civil in all aspects of human relations.
+Therefore, in any classroom, acts of harassment and/or discrimination based on matters of race, gender, sexual orientation, religion, and/or ability will not tolerated.
+All persons have a right to be in a safe environment, free of disturbance and civil in all aspects of human relations.